 Just as something extra to think about, have you ever considered how “forever” as we commonly think of it as time without end…could have an “ever” tacked on to the end of forever?
 How could there be a “forever” with an “ever” following it?
 I’m just asking.

 It may seem like I’m overemphasizing this point, but it is absolutely essential that you understand such differences between eternity and time before you can begin to comprehend what the Bible teaches, for example, about eternal LIFE or eternal punishment.
 Time is not part of eternity.
 Eternity is not composed of unending segments of time.
 Eternity is not time standing still.
 It simply is not time in any sense that we understand time.
 Eternity doesn’t go on and on, ad infinitum.
-Before reading this teaching any further, you might want to read a companion teaching on our web site titled “Eternal LIFE.”
+Before reading this teaching any further, you might want to read a companion teaching on this web site titled “Eternal LIFE.”

 Eternity doesn’t go anywhere or anywhen, nor does it do anything.
 Eternity simply is.
 It is as foolish to say that eternity goes on and on and on as to say, for example, that Texas goes on and on and on.
 Texas simply is a state in which people exist.
 So it is with eternity.